 Adjustable to fit children from 22 to 100 pounds.
 Adjustable head rest boasts 10 positions.
-Has similar safety features as other car seats in the budget range.
+Has similar safety features to other car seats in the budget range.

 Not designed for infants.

-A reliable model for toddlers and young children that will accommodate up to 65 pounds.
+A reliable model for toddlers and young children that will accommodate up to 65 lb.
 Has an easy-to-adjust harness, and comes at a mid-range price.

 Height of shoulder straps is not easily adjustable.